ouya/docs/enable_xiaomi_support.md

 # Enabling Xiaomi Support

 While being included in the Xiaomi market is currently an invite-only process, making your app Xiaomi-Enabled is a relatively simple affair.
+To ensure your app/game is ready for Xiaomi, be sure to update to the latest OUYA-Everywhere  plugin and publish to the OUYA Store targeting the OUYA.
+After passing review, your app/game is ready for Xiaomi.

 ## Xiaomi Target Hardware